 - Measurements will be dictated by wheelbase as follows:

-- Wheelbase is measured from center of front spindle to center of rear axle.
+- Wheelbase is measured from center of the ball joint grease fitting to center of axle tube.

-- Maximum difference from side to side is 1”
+- Maximum wheelbase difference from side to side is 1”.

-- If car measures 103” on left side, maximum wheelbase on right side is 104”.
+- maximum wheelbase on right side is 105”

 - Grand National type rears (with floating axles) are allowed for safety with mounts in stock location on any model car.

-- Stock and/or stock type aftermarket spring pads only, must be fully welded (no tacked) to the axle tube.
+- Stock and/or stock type aftermarket spring pads only, must be fully welded to the axle tube.

-- Rear ends can not have any type of built in camber adjustments nor can they have any toe in or out built into the housing.
-Hubs must remain at 90 degree angle to the axle tube in all directions.
+- Rear ends cannot have any toe in or out built into the housing.
+Hubs must remain at 90° to the axle tube in all directions.